-Eat and Drink like Royalty: British Brands That Are Bought and Endorsed by Queen Elizabeth II
+Eat & Drink Like Royalty: British Brands Bought and Endorsed by Queen Elizabeth II

 The Royal Warrant: A Symbol of Quality

 In memory of Queen Elizabeth’s Diamond Jubilee, I have put together a list of some well known British food and drinks, commonly bought and endorsed by Royal households in Great Britain.

 You would be surprised just how many products normally found in your kitchen cupboards are actually purchased and recommended by the Queen, herself.
 You can discover these products by looking out for the Royal Warrant symbol; often proudly featured on the front or back of product packaging.